COLLEGE OF PUBLIC HEALTH

 About the Program

-Graduate nursing education strongly reflects the values and goals of nursing and the broad mission of Temple University.
+The Doctor of Nursing Practice (DNP) Programs at Temple University, College of Public Health Graduate nursing education strongly reflects the mission, vision values and goals of the Department of Nursing, College of Public Health and the broad mission of Temple University.
 The DNP program prepares graduates to become leaders in their practice and facilitate care of individuals, families and communities grounded in evidence-based practice and research.
 Embedded in the program is the social context of health systems, health policy, and health economics and their impact on the individual, family and community.
 Based on the selected program concentration, the students are prepared to provide direct primary care to individuals across diverse settings and indirect administration of systems of care, as well as to participate in the development and implementation of health policy.
 The DNP program extends the students' knowledge and skills in their selected area of study.
-Through the integration of the evidence-informed clinical practice, quality improvement and nursing education, faculty work with DNP students to cultivate the value of evidence-based practice and its potential impact on individuals, groups, and communities.
+Through the integration of the evidence-informed clinical practice, quality improvement and the American Association of Colleges of Nursing (AACN) essentials of nursing education, faculty work with DNP students to cultivate the value of evidence-based practice and its potential impact on populations and health systems.

 Time Limit for Degree Completion: 7 years